kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 -  Set user identification. ::

        database.set_useridentification( "me", "myPassword" );

 -  Open the database. ::

        database.open( "DatabaseName" );

 -  Begin the transaction. ::

        transaction.begin();

 -  Work with the database.

 -  Commit the transaction. ::

        transaction.commit();

 -  Close the database. ::

        database.close();

 **Synchronous query execution**

 When a query is sent to the rasdaman server it will be executed in completeness - a running query cannot be aborted [1]_.
-Care should be taken therefore not to start queries requir­ing resources beyond the capability of the server hardware and soft­ware environment, as the rasdaman service may be blocked for an indefinite time period.
+Care should be taken therefore not to start queries requiring resources beyond the capability of the server hardware and software environment, as the rasdaman service may be blocked for an indefinite time period.

 Insertion of MDD